 - 1 spaghetti squash - choose a size that will fit in your slow cooker

-With a skewer or large fork, puncture several holes in the squash.
+- With a skewer or large fork, puncture several holes in the squash.

-Cut the squash in half and remove seeds, then scrape out the "spaghetti" strands and put them in bowl.
+- Scrape out the "spaghetti" strands and put them in bowl.

-Serve the squash tossed with butter and salt and pepper, Parmesan cheese or your favorite sauce.
+- Serve the squash tossed with butter and salt and pepper, Parmesan cheese or your favorite sauce.

 - Cut the ends off of the squash.
 With a sharp knife split it in half lengthwise or crosswise (carefully, the squash can roll).
 If desired, scoop out the seeds.